MarcelMYSchmitt/docker-playground/README.md

 For our monitoring we are using the docker network and docker service name functionality for scraping metrics.
 We can access the metrics of our kafka-consumer (written in Java) by using the http:localhost:8380/actuator/metrics endpoint for example.

+For initial usage please create a local network via `docker network create playground-network`.
+This local network will be used for service name discovery.

 Services and Endpoints: